CNC Machining and Manufacturing Technology Learn CNC Machine Training: Because what you make matters

 Manufacturing impacts many industries that drive the economy.
 This hands-on field calls for more qualified technicians as demand increases, and as new technology evolves.
 CNC (Computerized Numerical Control) Machinists are behind-the-scenes conductors who literally build things from scratch using computers.

 What is CNC Machining?

-- Our partnership with Hurco Companies at our Indianapolis campus means you will train on machinery exclusive to Lincoln, which is used in today's advanced manufacturing facilities.
+- Our partnership with Haas Automation means you will train on the same types of machinery used in today's advanced manufacturing facilities.

-- Preparation to qualify for credentials from the National Institute for Metalworking Skills (NIMS) in the areas of materials, safety, job planning, bench work, milling, and CNC Turning.
+- You'll prepare to qualify for credentials from the National Institute for Metalworking Skills (NIMS) in the areas of materials, safety, job planning, bench work, milling, and CNC turning.

-- Computer-Aided-Design (CAD) and Computer-Aided-Manufacturing (CAM) software programs focused on geometry for milling parts.
+- Computer-Aided-Design (CAD) and Computer-Aided-Manufacturing (CAM) software programs focus on geometry for milling parts.

-- Practice reading blueprints and precision measurements, and experience using Geometric Dimensioning and Tolerancing (GD&T) to direct tool paths.
+- You'll also learn how to read blueprints, make precision measurements, and use Geometric Dimensioning and Tolerancing (GD&T) equipment to direct tool paths.

-Upon graduating from the CNC Machining and Manufacturing program at Lincoln, you will be ready for an entry-level CNC Machine Operator or Set-up Technician position, as your newly-acquired skills prepare you to work in fields such as automotive, aviation, military defense, aerospace and more.
+Upon graduating from the CNC Machining and Manufacturing Technology program at Lincoln, you will be ready for an entry-level positions as a CNC Machine Operator or Set-up Technician.
+Your newly-acquired skills prepare you to work in fields such as automotive, aviation, military defense, aerospace and more.

 The future of manufacturing is headed in an exciting direction.
 Get the CNC machine training skills needed to run CNC computers, equipment and machines at Lincoln.